CircleShift/tnsl-lang/spec/1 - language.md

 ### Functions

 TNSL functions are code blocks whose definition contains none of the following: control flow keywords, the module keyword, the method keyword.
 TNSL functions are called methods if they are contained within a method block.
 TNSL methods may only be called with relation to the user defined type they are linked to.
 If a TNSL function has no user defined name, it is anonymous.
-Anonymous funtions can be stored as void type variables or called immediately.
-If an anonymous function is not stored, it is interperated as inline and called immediately (this is known as a scope block).
+Anonymous functions can be stored as void type variables or called immediately.
+If an anonymous function is not stored, it is interpreted as inline and called immediately (this is known as a scope block).

 TNSL functions may have inputs (enclosed with `()`) and/or outputs (enclosed with `[]`).
 Inputs must be named; naming outputs is optional.